koogunmo/nessa/README.md

 	- Pick the episode to start from (or next available)
 	- Start downloading

-UI should be responsive, and use AJAX for content changes, etc
+UI should be responsive, and use AJAX/Sockets for content changes, etc

 ### Phase 3
 - Twilio for SMS download notifications